Clayton Seelenmayer

 Miscellaneous

 Bailey's Catastrophe was my first group game project in Godot, halted due to the pandemic.
 I worked on backgrounds, shaders, and scene transitions.
-My pixelization shader rendered 3D objects in a 32-bit pixelated style, complementing our tile-based procedural level design.
+My pixelization shader rendered 3D objects in a 32-bit pixelated style.

 RenderImg.jpg